 - Once you’ve moved, consider keeping your belongings in a storage unit and gradually bringing them into your new house or apartment.

 - If you are planning to use a carrier or a crate for transport, let your puppy smell and inspect it before the move.
 Put their favorite toys and treats in the crate to give it a cozier feel and a more enjoyable experience for your pets, they need it.

 - Make sure to take with you your dog’s health certificate and copies of health records and give them to the new vet.
 The same goes if you’re moving with a cat.

-- Reduce your pup’s amount of food and treats by one-third in the days leading to the relocation, so as to avoid any sign of stomach problems during the ride (or flight, if you’re using car shipping services for your vehicle)and on the relocation day.
+- Reduce your pup’s amount of food and treats by one-third in the days leading to the relocation, so as to avoid any sign of stomach problems during the ride (or flight, if you’re transporting a vehicle across the country and using car shipping services) and on the relocation day.

 - Check if your pet’s microchip is in order and update family information.
 If your canine gets lost, this is the easiest way to search for them.

 How to Prepare Your Dogs for the Moving Day

 No matter if it’s planned or last-minute moving, it can be exhausting and unpredictable for you and your family, so you can only imagine how stressful it’s for your pooch who is going to be in a crate or a transporter for the whole trip.
 During these days rely on moving day tips that suggest that maintaining a routine and a well-known schedule and training is something they desperately need.
 Take care that their food, potty breaks, and walks should be a regular part of everyday training, as should games and other activities because they too can get relocation depression.
 The more you can stay true to your dog’s usual routine, the easier the move will be for them.
 The same goes if you are relocating to another state alone with a cat.